joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ---

-## Why XLS is Useless
+## Where XLS Fits Poorly

-One does not need a huge amount of intelligence to tell that using XLS will harm their productivity, rather than improve it.
-Let us see why.

-### No Control Flow Synthesis
+### Lack of Control Flow Synthesis

-The biggest problem with XLS is that the **abstraction it provides is fundamentally wrong** for an HLS tool.
+The biggest issue, in my view, **is that the abstraction boundary is a mismatch for many of the designs people use HLS for**.
-Traditional HLS[^3] has a clear advantage over RTL because it supports control-flow synthesis.
+Traditional HLS[^1] has a clear advantage over RTL because it supports control-flow synthesis.
 Automating this process removes a major burden, since debugging control flow is where hardware designers spend a large portion of their time.

-XLS, however, does not support control-flow synthesis, undermining the entire point of using HLS in the first place.
+XLS, however, does not support control-flow synthesis, which is the key selling point of HLS.
 Without it, implementing anything with a nontrivial FSM requires manually instantiating all the hardware state and control logic, rather than expressing the design in an imperative style.
 At that point, writing XLS is not much different from writing RTL.